-Brow Lift in Beverly Hills
+Brow Lift in Los Angeles

 Eyebrows are how we express emotions and they are one of the defining features of your face.
 As we age, we can lose that definition and may need a brow lift.
 There are many approaches to an eyebrow lift and no single approach is the right approach for a patient.
 A thorough evaluation is needed to determine the right procedure for each individual patient.

 Overview of Brow Lifts

 Eyebrow lift is the name given to a collection of procedures that can raise the position of the eyebrows.
 As we age, we lose skin elasticity and our eyebrows continue to fall down.
 The appropriate position of the eyebrows in men is just at the bony ridge of the eye socket and for women it is just above it with an arch at the lateral ends.
 If the eyebrows fall below these positions, then it can give the appearance of heaviness to the eyes.

 - What can a brow lift help treat?
 A brow lift can treat low eyebrows, deep creases in your forehead, sagging skin that is hanging over your eyes, and frown lines across your nose.